CarlFlo/Vigenere-Cipher/README.md

 # How to use

-Use program in cmd with the text you want to encrypt/decrypt as well as the key as arguments
+Run the program in the cmd with the text you want to encrypt/decrypt as well as the key as arguments

 # Commands